mckellardw/DWM_utils/README.md

 ## align_pipes
 Snakemake workflows for common alignment tasks

-## conda_ymls
-Exported conda environments which can be used to set up an environment for a variety of analyses.

 ## plotting_utils
 Themes and color palettes for plotting (focused on single-cell data visualization, of course)